Jose-Antonio-Faria/lottery/README.md

 ### Each day at midnight the lottery event will be closed and a random lottery winner will be selected

-A scheduled task runs every day at midnight and selects a winner by following the algorithm below:
+A scheduled task runs every day at midnight and selects a winner for all open lotteries by following the algorithm below:

 1. Count the nº of ballots in the current lottery event (num_ballots)
 2. Generate a random number between 0 and num_ballots - 1 (n)
 3. Select the nth ballot in current lottery event as winner

+After a winner is selected the lottery is closed.

 ### All users will be able to check the winning ballot for any specific date.